ibm-cloud-docs/EventStreams/eventstreams156.md

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.messagehub_full}}.
 For the overall terms of use, see [{{site.data.keyword.Bluemix}} Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms).

-## Incident and operations management
+## Incident and operations management and cluster management
 {: #incident-and-ops}

 <!-- Include an introductory sentence or two about this table.
 Leave the cell blank for the responsible party column if they do not have responsibility for the given task.  -->